glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 ##### TIPS
   * The policy make all data decisions, keep it clean and readable
   * Make the policy with the reusability in mind
+  * The cache invalidation happens inside the policity

 #### Inside the DataSources

-The data sources are bridges between you application domain and the data domain, the data sources know the especific data source to be used (injected), and know how to convert the specific data model to the domain model (using mappers), in the picture above there are tree data sources (interfaces) **MemoryDataSource**, **DataBaseDataSource** and **CloudDataSource**, I used these to be the most common but can be anything you want.
+The data sources are bridges between you application domain and the data domain, the data sources know the specific data source to be used (injected), and know how to convert the specific data model to the domain model (using mappers), in the picture above there are tree data sources (interfaces) **MemoryDataSource**, **DataBaseDataSource** and **CloudDataSource**, I used these to be the most common but can be anything you want.